What essential skills should I include in a Kitchen Porter job description?

 To differentiate, list must-have skills as 'essential' and nice-to-have skills as 'preferred' or 'desirable'.
 Essential skills for a Kitchen Porter might include physical stamina and the ability to work as part of a team.
 In contrast, preferred skills could include basic kitchen safety knowledge or organisational skills, which are beneficial but not critical for job performance.

-While not mandatory, preferred skills can enhance a candidate's performance and adaptability in the role.
-They should not be overlooked if candidates possess them as they can add value to your team.
+Whilst not mandatory, preferred skills can improve a candidate's performance and adaptability in the job.
+They shouldn't be overlooked if candidates have them as they can add value to your team.

-Common misunderstanding: Essential skills are the only criteria for hiring.
+Common misunderstanding: Essential skills are the only hiring criteria

-While essential skills are critical, considering a mix of both essential and preferred skills can lead to a more well-rounded hire, especially if the role offers growth and learning opportunities.
+Whilst essential skills are critical, considering a mix of both essential and preferred skills can lead to a more well-rounded hire, especially if the job offers growth and learning opportunities.

 Why is it important for Kitchen Porters to have strong organisation and time management skills?